"Any man can be a father but it takes someone special to be a Dad." -- Anne Geddes

 - An active and nurturing style of fathering is associated with better verbal skills, intellectual functioning, and academic achievement among adolescents.

-- When fathers are involved in their children's education, the kids are more likely to get As, enjoy school, and participate in extracurricular activities.
+- When fathers are involved in their children's education, the kids are more likely to get better grades, enjoy school, and participate in extracurricular

 - Toddlers with involved fathers start school with higher levels of academic readiness.
 They are more patient and can handle the stresses and frustrations